GlareDB/glaredb.github.io/_glaredb/sql-functions/read_bson.md

 ### Schema Inference

-By default, `read_bson`, sorts the files lexigraphically and scans the first 100 documents to infer the schema.
+By default, `read_bson`, sorts the files lexicographically and scans the first 100 documents to infer the schema.
 Every field that appears is added to the schema in the order that it appears as a nullable field.
 The first type observed becomes the field's type.